This Perm can be ridden with an eBrevet: click here for details.

 In fact, the only Gool-ish aspect of this Perm is that it gets to within sight of, but doesn't quite reach, Goole an inland port connected to the North Sea.

+This Perm can be ridden with the eBrevet.
 The ride starts with a climb over Saddleworth Moor on 'The Isle of Skye Road', so called because there used to be a pub of that name at the junction with the Meltham Road.
 Although the pub was pulled down many decades ago, the name sticks as there is nothing else up there to name the road after.

 From the top it is 10km downhill all the way to Holmfirth.
 Continue east through Denby Dale and High Hoyland and you will soon reach the flat lands of Ackworth, Darrington and Snaith.
 Refreshments can be taken at Glews Garage which has been looking after Audaxers since the formation of AUK in 1974.
 You'll find a McDonalds, a Subway and a cafe selling bacon butties.